Advent, Day 8: Vision

 PRAYER: “The Lord’s Prayer, Extended Dance Mix” by Nadia Bolz-Weber: In March, actor Jennifer Garner asked Lutheran pastor and author Nadia Bolz-Weber if she could offer a prayer and a benediction on her InstaLive.
 Bolz-Weber vamped on the traditional words of the Lord’s Prayer, the text of which you can read at the boldface link.

-I haven’t always agreed with Bolz-Weber, but this prayer is beautiful.
-One of the things I appreciate about her spiritual teaching is her avoidance of clichés.
+One of the things I appreciate about Bolz-Weber’s spiritual teaching is her avoidance of clichés.
 She gives fresh language to the experiences of faith and life in general and to theology, which often reawakens me to the beauty of God and of Christ’s gospel.
 Describing why she regularly turns to prayer, she says in the Instagram video:

 When I don’t have enough—like if I don’t have enough patience, if I don’t have enough compassion for myself or other people, when I don’t have enough resources—prayer is this way in which I can remind myself that there is enough.
 That I have a connection to my own divine source.
 I have a connection to God.
 And in the heart of God there’s enough forgiveness when I don’t have enough.
 In the heart of God there’s enough compassion when I don’t have enough.
 And so for me, it’s about reminding myself of that connection.